yehohanan7/flux/README.md

 ## Roadmap
-1. Optimize consumers by using websockets/server push
+- [ ] Optimize consumers by using websockets/server push
-2. Support mongodb
+- [ ] Support mongodb
-3. Support postgres
+- [ ] Support postgres
-4. Support option to emit events to external systems if required.
+- [ ] publish metrics to graphite
-5. publish metrics to graphite
+- [ ] Support option to emit events to external systems if required.